casanet/casanet-server/backend/README.md

 # CASANET server.
-This is the casa-net local server the communicats and control IoT devices in home.
+This is the casa-net local server to communicats and control IoT devices in a home.

 ### Server installation:
-1. Download project via git or downalod files as zip.
+1. Download the project via git or download files as a zip.
-1. Install Node.js on machine.
+1. Install Node.js on the machine.
-1. Navigate in command line to `$/.../backend` and press `npm install --save`.
+1. Navigate in a command line to `$/.../backend` and press `npm install --save`.
-1. Press `node dist/index.js` to run server.
+1. Press `node dist/index.js` to run the server.

-Then open browser in `http://127.0.0.1:3000`.
+Then open the browser in `http://127.0.0.1:3000`.

 ### Configure server:

-In `casanet.json` file you can edit configuration of few stuff.
+In `casanet.json` file you can edit the configuration of a few stuff.

 #### Default user:
-You can edit any property of default user.
+You can edit any property of the default user.

-Except user account in email. this will be always the mac address of machine.
+Except for the user account in the email. this will be always the mac address of the machine.
-(The reason is for security, only owner of machine should know the default username).
+(The reason is for security, the only owner of the machine should know the default username).

 #### HTTP/HTTPS server ports:
 You can edit port and HTTPS using.